tj-actions/changed-files/README.md

             echo "$file was added"
           done

-      - name: Run step when a file changes in a PR relative to the default branch
+      - name: Run step when a file changes
         if: contains(steps.changed_files.outputs.modified_files, 'my-file.txt')
         run: |
             echo "Your file my-file.txt has been modified."

-      - name: Run step when a file is deleted in a PR relative to the default branch
+      - name: Run step when a file has been deleted
         if: contains(steps.changed_files.outputs.deleted_files, 'test.txt')
         run: |
             echo "Your test.txt has been deleted."